National Geographic Resolution

 - ice class

 The National Geographic Resolution, sister ship to the National Geographic Endurance, is a 126-guest innovative polar expedition ship set to begin sailing in Antarctica and the Arctic in late 2021.
 The ship’s name honors Capt.
 James Cook, the legendary explorer who was the first to circumnavigate Antarctica and cross the Antarctic Circle, and the first European to reach Hawaii.
 While he served as the master of several ships, his favorite was the Resolution.
 To seal the name, a rare, vintage, commemorative silver coin depicting Capt.
 Cook on one side and a Hawaiian chieftain on the other, is welded into the ship.
 It is a Hawaii Sesquicentennial half dollar, struck in 1928 by the United States Bureau of the Mint in honor of the 150th anniversary of Cook’s landing in Hawaii.

 Set to begin sailing in late 2021, this educational polar vessel has a specifically designed hull to break through the tough pack ice, increasing the ability to explore these hard-to-reach destinations and making new expeditions possible.
 Her polar ice class 5 rating allows her to operate during any time of the year in polar environments, vastly expanding the range of exploration in Antarctica and the Arctic.
 Her ability to venture deeper paired with state-of-the-art educational equipment and highly qualified guides, create an in-depth intellectual and truly exploratory experience.

 National Geographic Resolution Review

 AdventureSmith Explorations’ National Geographic Resolution review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have been aboard nearly every small expedition ship in the polar regions.
-Please read our National Geographic Resolution review below then contact our small ship cruise experts to compare the National Geographic Resolution with other small cruise ships and polar expedition ships offering Antarctica cruises.
+Please read our National Geographic Resolution review below then contact our small ship cruise experts to compare the National Geographic Resolution with other small cruise ships and polar expedition ships offering Antarctica cruises, Arctic cruises, Chile cruises and Patagonia cruises.